 We love advent and one of the ways we celebrate is to have an advent wreath or ring that we light each sunday to help celebrate the lead up to Christmas.
 The first Sunday of advent for 2014 in November 30th.
 Me and the boys have spend the last few days making this years advent ring, even though it is more of a plinth!
 People light one candle on the first Sunday of Advent, two on the second Sunday, three on the third Sunday and all four on the fourth Sunday.
 Some people then continue to light all four candles during the Christmas period.
 Traditionally an advent ring has three purple and more »

-Rocket Bingo are hosting a competition where you have to make a Loo Roll Rocket to be in with a chance to win an iPod 7th Generation.
+Did you know that you can turn a loo roll into a roket that actually flies.
+Seriously you can.
+Just read on to find out how!
 Now loo rolls are something that I have a lot of in our junk modeling box otherwise known as the recycling bin and as it isn’t bin day till next week, we thought we would spend the afternoon making our own loo roll rocket.
 But my boys do love to challenge me and they insisted that our rocket actually move!
-Don’t worry your rockets don’t have to work the competition, in fact you can find out all the details of the competition here.
-How more »
+How to make a loo roll rocket that flies